 Core-satellite portfolios are suitable for investors of all stripes.
 They can be as conservative or as adventurous as you prefer – the investments you choose will depend on your individual risk tolerance, timeline and investment goals

 Typically, financial advisors recommend that your core investments make up 70% to 90% of your overall portfolio.
-The actual splits depend on your personal circumstances, which is why an advisor can help you come up with an asset allocation that is most appropriate for your goals.
+The actual splits will depend on your personal circumstances, so it is important that you go with about an asset allocation that is most appropriate for your goals.

 How core-satellite investing can work

 Implementing a core-satellite strategy can be as simple as owning two portfolios.
-For the core component, start with a diversified ETF portfolio like Syfe’s Global Portfolios.
-They are diversified across equities, bonds and gold, and hold investments across 16 sectors and 57 countries.
-What’s more, these portfolios are risk-managed according to investors’ personal risk appetite.
+For the core component, start with a diversified ETF portfolio like Syfe Core Portfolios.
+These are diversified across equities, bonds and gold.

 Prefer real estate investments?
-You can use a REIT portfolio like Syfe’s REIT+ portfolio for some real estate exposure.
-The portfolio tracks the SGX’s iEdge S-REIT 20 index, which measures the performance of the 20 largest REITs in Singapore, the likes of Ascendas REIT, Capitaland Integrated Commercial Trust and Mapletree Logistics Trust and more.
+You can use a REIT portfolio like Syfe’s REIT+ portfolio to gain exposure to Singapore REITs.
+The portfolio tracks the SGX’s iEdge S-REIT Leaders index, which measures the performance of the most liquid REITs in Singapore, the likes of Ascendas REIT, Capitaland Integrated Commercial Trust and Mapletree Logistics Trust and more.